 You’ve Scheduled Your Exam, Now What?

-- Once we receive a response from your Instructor, your request is considered confirmed.
+• Once we receive approval from your Instructor, your request is considered confirmed.

 The Day of Your Exam